Best daily deals

 3. Select “Galaxy Buds Live” from the list of available devices in your iPhone’s Bluetooth menu.

-4. A connection will then establish between your iPhone and the earbuds.
+4. A connection will then be established between your iPhone and the earbuds.

 To enter pairing mode directly from the onboard touch controls, tap and hold both touch panels simultaneously until a beep resonates.
 Then, follow the steps for your respective device.